quii/go-specs-greet/README.md

 ```

 Finally, it's helpful to gather our domain level code in to its own folder too.
 Don't be lazy and have a `domain` folder in your projects with hundreds of unrelated types and functions.
-Make an effort to think about your domain and group ideas that belong together together.
+Make an effort to think about your domain and group ideas that belong together, together.
 This will make your project easier to understand and will improve the quality of your imports.

 Rather than seeing